-All board ends should be on their own independent joists with their own clip i.e. when butt jointing boards, sister joisting must be used.
+All board ends should be on their own independent joists or if using Aluminium joist, make sure to use our Aluminium Double Joist with its own clip i.e. when butt jointing boards, sister joisting must be used.
 This is to ensure that the board will not slide off the joist - failure to do so will void the warranty.
-Also there needs to be a minimum of 10 -25mm between the sister joists per diagram for water to go down between the joists or swelling could occur at the ends.
+Also there needs to be a minimum of 10-25mm between the sister joists per diagram for water to go down between the joists or swelling could occur at the ends.
 UltraShield board ends meeting across sister joists should be sealed with a polyurethane matt exterior varnish to prevent end swelling, cupping and splitting.